-We also identified, and have included below, other matters involving the Mayor's Council of Guam Revolving Funds internal control over financial reporting as of September 30, 2011, that we wish to bring to your attention.
+We also identified, and have included below, other matters involving the Mayors' Council of Guam Non-Appropriated Fund's internal control over financial reporting as of September 30, 2012, that we wish to bring to your attention.

 1. Receipts

 During tests of receipts, the following were noted: